phoenixframework/phoenix/guides/deployment/heroku.md

     DATABASE_URL: $DATABASE_URL
 ```

-### Setup releases and Dockerfile
+### Set up releases and Dockerfile

 Now we need to define a `Dockerfile` at the root folder of your project that contains your application.
 We recommend to use releases when doing so, as the release will allow us to build a container with only the parts of Erlang and Elixir we actually use.
 Follow [the releases docs](releases.html).
 At the end of the guide, there is a sample Dockerfile file you can use.

-Once you have the image definition setup, you can push your app to heroku and you can see it starts building the image and deploy it.
+Once you have the image definition set up, you can push your app to heroku and you can see it starts building the image and deploy it.

 ## Useful Heroku Commands